dmoreira317/Contador-React-Test/README.md

 ## React Counter as PWA
-This is a React test, focusing building a functional PWA.
+This is a React test, focusing on building a functional PWA.

 #### Features
 - A basic counter, changes colors when in positive or negative values.